• Menu

 How to Get Started Setting up a Trust

-November 8, 2016 by Jeffrey A. Nirenstein, Estate Planning Attorney
+November 8, 2016 // by Barry D. Horowitz, Estate Planning Attorney

 Setting up a trust can be an essential part of the estate planning process.
 The creation of a trust can also be a key part of your asset protection and incapacity plan.
-There are many different types of trusts, each of which could possibly accomplish different purposes in securing your legacy and your financial security. setting up a trust
+There are many different types of trusts, each of which could possibly accomplish different purposes in securing your legacy and your financial security.Ā setting up a trust

 Nirenstein, Horowitz & Associates can provide you with invaluable assistance in understanding what is involved in setting up a trust.
 We can help you to determine if you need a trust or if other tools under Connecticut law would be more beneficial for your needs.
 Once the decision has been made to create a trust, our legal team will assist in selecting the right trust type and in following through on how to make certain your trust is legally valid.